sonyarianto/redux-without-buildsteps/README.md

 Learning Redux sometimes hard, even still hard for me, even harder if we just learn and never use it.
 That's why I create simple example on this repository about using Redux and remove all complexity, just pure how it works, no CSS things, no import things, no npm install things, just sit, read, analyze and focus.

+## Installation
+No, no need to install anything.
+We just use everything from CDN.

 ## What is Redux?
 Redux is predictable state management bla bla bla, waitttt.... just go to https://redux.js.org/